Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The person who broke the build.
 - [ ] The next person who needs the build to complete successfully.
 - [ ] The person assigned to the configuration management role within the team.
-- [ ] The tester responsible for validating builds.
+- [ ] The Tester responsible for validating builds.
 - [x] Whoever the Developers agree should fix it.

 _[⬆ Back to Top](#table-of-contents)_